s-peiran/tp/docs/DeveloperGuide.md

 Then, a new `Contact`/`Meeting` will be created with identical attributes as the original, with the exception of the updated `notes` list.
 The model is then updated with this new `Contact`/`Meeting`, and the filtered list is updated as well.

+### Implementation (Delete Notes)

+Within each `Note` class, there is a `noteID` field which is stored as an `int`. `noteID` is assigned based on the total number of notes in the system i.e. if there are 5 notes in the app now, the next note will have a `noteID` of 6.
+In this manner, each
+Note thus has a unique `noteID`.

+Once again, there are separate commands for deleting notes from contacts and from meetings.
+The relationship between the Command and respective Parser classes is similar to the one described for adding Notes.

+In terms of execution, a user will pass the `noteID` of the Note to be deleted as an argument.
+Notenote will then iterate through the HashSet, and when a Note's `noteID` matches the one specified by the user, will remove the Note from the HashSet accordingly.

+The `Contact`/`Meeting` model will then be updated with the new HashSet of Notes.

 ### Design Considerations